Tuesday 3 February 1942

 |German Berlin police leaders General of Police Kurt Daluge, right, and SS-Gruppenführer Dr. Ernst Grawitz meet at the Kurmark Police Station, 3 February 1942.|

-American Homefront: Major League Baseball owners meet and decide to allow fourteen night games for each club (the Washington Senators get 21).
+American Homefront: Major League Baseball owners meet and decide to allow fourteen night games for each club (the Washington Senators get 21) this season.
 They also schedule two All-Star games, one with a military all-star team.
 They set a curfew for all night games, with no inning to start after 00:50.

 |Singapore.
 Some of the city buildings with smoke rising from fires caused by bombing in Japanese air attacks, only days before the Japanese landed on the island.
 3 February 1942 (Bottomley, Clifford, Australian War Memorial 011529/01).|